ionic-team/stencil/BREAKING_CHANGES.md

   };
 ```

-This change has been motivated by the confusing semantics of the root copy task, currently the copy tasks are executed multiple times with within different working-directories for each output-target.
+This change has been motivated by the confusing semantics of the root copy task, currently the copy tasks are executed multiple times within different working-directories for each output-target.

 Take this example: